 The z/OS SMB server allows PC users (Windows or Linux) to access z/OS data directly.
 PC users connect to the z/OS SMB server in very much the same way that PC users would connect to a Windows File Server.
-Once connected to the z/OS SMB server, the PC user can use a drive letter to access the data.
+Once connected to the z/OS SMB server, the PC user can use a drive letter to access the password is firstpw.
+This assigns drive letter z: to the data represented by shareroot.